-We have concluded that there is substantial doubt about our ability to continue as a going concern within one year after the date that the financial statements are issued.
+We have concluded that there is substantial doubt about our ability to continue as a going concern beyond one year from the date that these financial statements are issued.
 Our independent registered public accounting firm included an explanatory paragraph in their report on our financial statements as of and for the year ended December 31, 2018, indicating that, because we have experienced losses and negative cash flows from operations and have an accumulated deficit and debt obligations, there is substantial doubt about our ability to continue as a going concern.
 We do not believe that this substantial doubt has been alleviated.
-As of June 30, 2019, we had \$16.3 million of cash and cash equivalents.
-We believe these funds are sufficient to fund our operations into, but probably not beyond, the first quarter of 2020.
+As of September 30, 2019, we had \$19.6 million of cash and cash equivalents.
+We believe these funds are sufficient to fund our operations into, but probably not beyond, the third quarter of 2020.
 If we are unable to continue as a going concern, we may be forced to liquidate our assets and the values we receive for our assets in liquidation or dissolution could be significantly lower than the values reflected in our financial statements.